 The venue made history when it re-opened to the public just six weeks after the Games.

-As a stellar visitor attraction it offers a programme of adrenalin fuelled sports for thrill seeks looking for an unforgettable experience.
-White water rafting is the most popular activity running at least five days a week, alongside canoeing and kayaking, Hydrospeeding, Hot Dogs, Paddleboarding and Water Wipeout courses.
+As a stellar visitor attraction, it draws thrill seekers looking for an unforgettable experience.
+White water rafting – running at least five days per week – is the most popular activity and there’s also canoeing and kayaking, hydrospeeding, hot dogs, paddleboarding and water wipeout courses.

 White water rafting is an unforgettable, unbeatable experience and perfect for corporate events.
-This has attracted hundreds of companies and organisations to Lee Valley White Water Centre to use the centre for team building, reward days, and for entertaining customers and clients, such as Apple, Facebook and Microsoft.
-Earlier this year the centre featured on The Apprentice.
-This commercial activity helps to ensure that the venue is economically sustainable, facilitates discounted community access and drives down prices with introductory kayaking and paddleboarding sessions starting from just £15 and sessions for more experienced paddlers starting from just £5, helping attract new audiences to paddlesports and lead to ongoing sustained usage of the venue.
+This has attracted hundreds of companies and organisations for team building, reward days and entertaining customers and clients.
+Earlier this year the centre featured on BBC1’s The Apprentice and ITV1’s The Games.
+This commercial activity helps to ensure that the venue is economically sustainable, facilitates discounted community access and keeps prices affordable.
+Introductory kayaking sessions and paddling the Legacy Loop starts at just £10.

-The venue is home to British Canoeing’s canoe slalom squad providing daily water time for the slalom team and a hub for talent development.
+The venue is home to British Canoeing’s canoe slalom World Class Performance Programme, providing daily water time for the slalom team and a hub for talent development.
 The centre hosts major events throughout the national and international calendar, such as the forthcoming 2023 ICF Canoe Slalom World Championships.

-Following a visit to Sydney’s successful white water centre in Penrith, which regretted not building a second, gentler course to expand their market, the Authority decided, in conjunction with British Canoeing and a group of funding partners, to pay for the creation of a second white water course to complement the rapids of the Olympic Standard Competition Course.
-This became the Legacy Loop, a 160m course which could act as a training ground for canoeists and kayakers while they developed the skills and experience to tackle the more demanding 300m Olympic Standard Competition Course.
-For the Authority this second course was key to broadening audiences, reducing barriers to participation, and developing new talent in the sport.
+Following a visit to Sydney’s successful white water centre in Penrith, where they regretted not building a second, gentler course to expand their market, the Authority led the charge to fund a second white water course to complement the rapids of the Olympic Standard Competition Course.
+For the Authority, this second course was key to broadening audiences, reducing barriers to participation, and developing new talent in the sport.